THE

 Rule Eleven

-Total public and prive debt is nothing more than the accumulated loss of National Income over time.
-These losses originate when raw materials are underpriced (below parity) at the first point of sale.
+Total public and private debt is nothing more than the accumulated loss of National Income over time when state of the art ratios are consistently ignored.
+These losses originate when raw materials are underpriced (below parity) at the first point of sale thus expanding the ratio beyond said limit.
+Capital debt expansion, subsidies and ever greater social services will always be necessary to maintain consumption and sustain employment when parity ratios are ignored.

 Rule Twelve

-The "Profits of Private Enterprise" earned during any calander year will always approximate all parity raw materials income, (paid at the first point of sale) during the previous year.
+The "Profits of Private Enterprise" earned during any calendar year will always approximate all parity raw materials income, (paid at the first point of sale) during the previous year.

 Rule Thirteen

-Total checkable deposits, (as calculated by the Federal Reserve) will always approximate raw materials income at parity.
+Total checkable deposits, which are the cash and electronic ledger entry representations of the net profits described in rule twelve, (as calculated by the Federal Reserve) will always approximate raw materials income at parity paid at the first point of sale.

-Achieving economic "balance" is impossible without these rules.
-Rules pertaining to ratios are essential to the creation of economic lodestars (stars that leads or guides with certainty, such as the North Star), in the expanding universe of economics.
-Dire consequences always accrue to millions if the economy is altered in opposition to these natural ratios, because the gradual movement of these ratios is controlled by the expenditure of, and payment for, human and mechanical energy.
-They should only change in response to improvements to technology and refinements in the "State of the Art".
+Achieving economic "balance" and sustained full employment is impossible without adherence to these rules.
+These rules are the essential elements to the creation of economic lodestars (stars that leads or guides with certainty, such as the North Star), in the expanding universe of progressive economies.
+Dire consequences always accrue to any society when the economy is altered in opposition to these natural parity ratios, because the gradual movement of these ratios is controlled by the expenditure of, and payment for, human and mechanical energy.
+Therefore, they should only change in response to improvements to technology and refinements in the "State of the Art".

-Moreover, a close examination of these natural ratios prove why debt cannot be repaid with more public or private debt expansion and why the so-called profits earned from capital debt expansion must eventually become more debt.
+Our close examination of these natural ratios have explained in simple terms why debt cannot be repaid with more public or private debt expansion and why the so-called "profits" earned from capital debt expansion must eventually become more capitalized inflation and debt.